-Where food is found to be on the market after its use-by date, it is automatically deemed to be unsafe within the meaning of Article 14 of Regulation (EC) 178/2002.
+Where food is discovered-found to be on the market after its use-by date, it is automatically deemed to be unsafe within the meaning of Article 14 of Regulation (EC) No.-178/2002.

-Enforcement action falls under the Food Safety and Hygiene (England) Regulations 2013 and is the responsibility of both County and District Competent Authorities to enforce where a breach of Regulation (EU) 1169/2011 (on the provisions of food information to consumers) with regard to selling food past its use-by date leads to a breach of Article 14 of Regulation (EC) 178/2002 by virtue of the deeming provision in Article 24 of Regulation (EU) 1169/2011.
+Enforcement action falls under the Food Safety and Hygiene (England) Regulations 2013 in England (and the General Food Regulations 2004 in Scotland, Wales and Northern Ireland), and is the responsibility of both County and District Competent Authorities to enforce where a breach of Regulation (EU) 1169/2011 (on the provisions of food information to consumers) with regard to selling food past its useby date leads to a breach of Article 14 of Regulation (EC) 178/2002 by virtue of the deeming provision in Article 24 of Regulation (EU) 1169/2011.
 Article 24 (1) states '...After the 'use by' date a food shall be deemed to be unsafe in accordance with Article 14(2) to (5) of Regulation (EC) 178/2002."